robbysoerya/JournalCrawler/README.md

 # Journal Crawler

-* Basic structure of a Django project.
+* Structure of a Django project.
-* Basic structure for scrapy.
+* Structure for scrapy.
 * Configuration of scrapy in order to access Django models objects.
-* Basic scrapy pipeline to save crawled objets to Django models.
+* Scrapy pipeline to save crawled objets to Django models.
-* Basic spider definition
-* Simple front end with React
+* Front end with React

 ## Setup
 1 - Install requirements